In the long-winding journey of building a business, you’ve probably heard many recycled terms such as “brand recognition” and “differentiators.”

 5. Choose the right typography

 Next, we have typography, which is as important a decision as colour.
-The font you incorporate in your logo, website, or anything related will elicit specific emotions as well.

 - Serif fonts are a safe and reliable choice, judging by traditional uses.
 These typefaces give your brand a classic feel.
 One example of a timeless serif font is none other than Times New Roman.